Artix Entertainment: AdventureQuest 3D

+A kickstarter campaign for the game ran from November 2015 until New Year's Day 2016.
+The game was officially launched on open beta in October 2016.

 It features full cross-platform play, allowing players to access the game from a computer or mobile device.

-In 2019, the game featured a collaboration with the nu metal band Korn.
-Korn performed an in-game concert, and special challenges and Korn-related items were released within the game in conjunction.
+Like AQ Worlds before it, Adventure Quest 3D is also real-time and allows for group battles.

-The game was initially playable in web browser using Unity Web Player.
-Due to Unity Web Player being no longer supported by most browsers and Unity itself, the game was transferred to Steam for Mac and Windows on March 8, 2016, and it was released for mobile around late October.
+The game was initially playable during its closed beta stage in web browser using Unity Web Player.
+Due to Unity Web Player being no longer supported by most browsers and Unity itself, the game was transferred to Steam for Mac and Windows in March 2016, and was released for mobile around late October.

+In August 2019, the game featured a virtual in-game concert with the nu metal band Korn.
+Special challenges and Korn-related items were also released within the game to coincide with the event.
+The in-game concert collaborations continued with rock bands Alice In Chains in November 2019 and Breaking Benjamin in February 2020.

 OverSoul

-A Player versus player and Player versus environment game where players possess characters and use skill cards to battle.
-The game was created by Artix Entertainment's artist Milton Pool (better known as Nulgath or his earlier name Miltonius).
-Alpha Testing took place from September 13, 2012 to October 31, 2012.
-The game is currently in Beta Testing phase and is available to all players.
+A Player versus player and Player versus environment game where players possess characters and use skill cards to battle, Oversoul was created by Artix Entertainment's artist Milton Pool (better known as Nulgath or his earlier name Miltonius).
+Alpha testing took place from September 13 to October 31, 2012.
+The game is currently in beta testing phase and is available to all players.

 AdventureQuest Battle Gems

-Battle Gems, Artix Entertainment's very first major mobile game released on iOS on March 18, 2014, followed by subsequent releases on Android and Facebook in the month of May.
+Battle Gems is Artix Entertainment's first major mobile game released on iOS on March 18, 2014, and was followed by subsequent releases on Android and Facebook in the month of May.
 Battle Gems features Candy Crush like game play.
 Players are required to swipe over matching puzzle gems to launch battle attacks against monsters.
 Battle Gems features more than 150 fully animated monsters to fight, more than 450 quests to conquer, and various weapons, armor types, and pets to collect.
 The game is full of Artix Entertainment style puns, as well as recurring jokes from other Battleon games.
 Players can pay a one time fee to upgrade to the Founder status which, aside from giving them permanent status as Founder, also gives unlimited turns, unlimited energy (normally players can only fight a certain number of battles and then have to wait for it to refill), permanent gold boost (+30% gold earned), Skeleton key (unlocks everything players normally need gold keys for), and exclusive Dragon Knight armor, helm, weapon, and wings.
 Players can further link it to their master account and unlock the exclusive Dragon Knight class in AdventureQuest Worlds.